tribad/mtt-cpp/docs/user/manual.md

 The java generator is not part of the code base.
 But I know that a friend of mine created Java generator classes and it worked.

 ## The manual
 Here we start with the manual.
 All examples are based on a StarUML model.
-As UML :registered: is somewhat a standard you will find similar behaviour for the Enterprise Architect as well.
+As UML:registered: is somewhat a standard you will find similar behaviour for the Enterprise Architect as well.

 As I do not know better I will start to explain things along the model elements, classes, packages, and the like.